Fun Facts about Blue Whales

 - Gestation is c 11 months and the calf, born at c2.7 metric tons and 8m/25ft, is already one of the largest animals on the planet!

-- The calf feeds on c600L of milk a day (imagine this delivered on your door step).
+- The calf feeds on c600L of milk a day - imagine this 'full cream' milk delivered daily on your door step!

 - There used to be 239,000 in the Southern Ocean alone.